Updated: Nov 3

 You’ll also want to ask about what other information they want/need.
 Some professors might require you to draft the LOR for them and they’ll edit it.
 The Professor is In has some good information about writing a LOR if you encounter this issue.

-Finally, if there is any required paperwork, you’ll want to provide that paperwork.
+If there is any required paperwork, you’ll want to provide that paperwork.
 Fill out ALL of the information you can on the paperwork (e.g., contact information, return address, etc.) except the recommendation and signature.
 Most applications now are online/via email, but if it is a paper submission, you’ll also want to provide stamped, addressed envelopes with printed versions of the forms.

 Getting a LOR from Dr. Reed